Site-to-Site DMVPN Per-Tunnel QoS Monitoring with Flow

 From San Jose to Los Angeles–the following DSCP Report shows the QoS markings from site-to-site.
 Notice also that the bandwidth utilization is far below the remote branch’s WAN capacity of 10Mbps.
 This report is essentially a site-to-site DMVPN Per-Tunnel QoS Report showing traffic markings between the sites in question.

 The beauty of using NetFlow to monitor Per-Tunnel QoS is that we can also get to the individual conversations making up the traffic, site-to-site.
-For example, we can drill down further into the EF traffic class for VoIP to identify the endpoints in the call.
+For example, we can drill down further into the EF traffic class for VoIP to identify.

 In this environment, there is one VoIP call between WKST1 (198.18.133.36) in San Jose to PC1 (198.19.1.101) in Los Angeles, as shown below in the Address Pair Report.